paulk-asert/MakeTestingGroovy/README.md

 comes with any typical Groovy installation.
 Alternatively, they can be run from your favorite IDE (tested with IDEA community edition and, to a lesser degree, Eclipse).

+Note: All examples have been tested using Java 8 only unless otherwise noted within the example.
+Examples may work with other versions of Java but that probably hasn't been tested.
+The examples use the Groovy version specified in `build.gradle` unless otherwise noted.

 Application Under Test
 ----------------------